athomasoriginal/create-reagent-app/README.md

 - Move into the directory you want your clojurescript project to live

-- Run the above command:
+- Run the `create-reagent-app` alias:

   ```clj
   clj -A:create-reagent-app nike/fitness-app